MicrosoftDocs/visualstudio-docs/docs/debugger/getting-started-with-the-debugger.md

 ---
-title: "Learn to debug - Visual Studio | Microsoft Docs" ms.description: "Learn how to start the Visual Studio debugger, step through code, and inspect data" ms.custom: "mvc" ms.date: "03/16/2018" ms.technology: "vs-ide-debug"
+title: "Get started with the debugger" ms.description: "Learn how to start the Visual Studio debugger, step through code, and inspect data." ms.custom: "mvc" ms.date: "03/16/2018" ms.technology: "vs-ide-debug"